What Is Horner Syndrome?

 Your doctor also may want to test your blood or urine to check for any health problems that could cause nerve damage.

-There are no treatments specifically for Horner syndrome.
-The best way to help your symptoms is to treat the health problem that caused them.
+There aren’t any treatments specifically for Horner syndrome.
+The best way to ease your symptoms is to treat the health problem that caused them.